-Overview of State's Child Care Programs Program Decription ^a CalWORKs Child Care Recipients of CalWORKs assistance are eligible for subsidized child care.
+Program Estimated Enrollment (2009-10) Decription ^a CalWORKs Child Care Recipients of CalWORKs assistance are eligible for subsidized child care.
 This care is administered in three stages.
-All CalWORKs providers are paid through a voucher reimbursement system at regional market rate (RMR).
-Stage 1 Stage 1 begins when a participant enters the CalWORKs grant program.
+All CalWORKs providers are paid through a voucher reimbursement system based on regional market rate (RMR).
+Stage 1 66,316 Stage 1 begins when a participant enters the CalWORKs grant program.
 Stage 1 is overseen by the Department of Social Services.
-Stage 2 CalWORKs families are transferred into Stage 2 when the family is deemed to be stable.
-Participation in Stage 1 and/or Stage 2 is limited to two years after the family stops receiving a CalWORKs grant.
-(A small portion of these programs are run through the California Community Colleges.)
-Stage 3 A family may enter Stage 3 when it has exhausted its two-year limit in Stage 1 and/or Stage 2 (referred to as timing out), and remain as long as they remain otherwise eligible for child care.
+Stage 2 63,004 CalWORKs families are transferred into Stage 2 when the family is deemed to be stable.
+Participation in Stage 1 and/or Stage 2 is limited to two years after the family stops receiving a CalWORKs grant (A small portion of these programs are run through the California Community Colleges.)
+Stage 3 55,873 A family may enter Stage 3 when it has exhausted its two-year limit in Stage 1 and/or Stage 2 (referred to as timing out), and remain as long as they remain otherwise eligible for child care.
 Non-CalWORKs Child Care Child care for children from low-income families ages birth through 12 years of age and older children with exceptional needs.
-General Child Care Care provided in a licensed center or family child care home (FCCH).
+General Child Care 86,169 Care provided in a licensed center or family child care home (FCCH).
 Providers paid through direct contract with California Department of Education (CDE) at standard statewide reimbursement rate.
-Alternative Payment Care provided in licensed center, FCCH, or by license-exempt provider.
-Providers paid through voucher reimbursement system at RMR.
-Migrant and Severely Handicapped Programs targeted for specfic populations of children.
-State Preschool Early childhood education programs for three- to five-year-old children from low-income families. ^a All Child Care and Development programs are over erseen by CDE unless otherwise noted.
+Alternative Payment 37,186 Care provided in licensed center, FCCH, or by license-exempt provider.
+Providers paid through voucher reimbursement system based on RMR.
+Migrant and Severely Handicapped 10,180 Programs targeted for specfic populations of children.
+State Preschool 116,832 Early childhood education programs for three- to five-year-old children from low-income families.
+Total Enrollment 435,560